Nuitka/Nuitka/README.rst

   .. admonition:: It **has to** be CPython, AnaConda or MiniConda Python.

-     It is known that MacOS "pyenv" does **not** work.
+     It is known that macOS "pyenv" does **not** work.

-- Operating System: Linux, FreeBSD, NetBSD, MacOS X, and Windows (32/64 bits).
+- Operating System: Linux, FreeBSD, NetBSD, macOS X, and Windows (32/64 bits).

   Others may work as well.
 The portability is expected to be generally good, but the e.g. Scons usage may have to be adapted.
 Make sure to match Windows Python